Innovative Treatment Options

 Permanent Pacemaker Implantation

 A pacemaker is a small electronic machine that regulates the heart’s rhythm.
 It may be used to manage certain heart rhythm disorders.
-The pacemaker is implanted under the skin near the collarbone.
-It is connected to the heart through small wires.
 When the pacemaker senses an abnormal heartbeat, it sends electrical signals to the heart to return it to a normal rhythm.

 Implantable Cardioverter Defibrillator (ICD)